 In 1919, a mob terrorized North Omaha in ways that continue to affect the area to this day, almost a century later.

-The child was named Agnes.
+The young woman was named Agnes Loebeck.
 A trial afterwards said she told police she had been walking down a street in the Near North Side during the afternoon when she was attacked by a Black man.
 In current times, many historians have resolved that the city’s crime boss, Tom Dennison, was responsible for everything that ensued, including prompting the girl to make a false report to police.

 Regardless, the Omaha Police Department apprehended a disabled former porter named Will Brown.
 He was reportedly seen walking down the street at the same time Agnes had been, and he fit the description of being Black.
 As the police threw him in jail, a small group of “boys” immediately began collecting outside the Douglas County Courthouse.
 Despite repeated demands by the police to disband, the crowd grew throughout the day.
-When Mayor Ed Smith came out to talk to the mob, the laughed and booed him away.
+When Mayor Ed Smith came out to talk to the mob, the laughed and booed him away, and then tried to lynch him.
 They burnt fires, looted nearby stores for guns and weapons, and attacked the courthouse.

 After scaling the sides and being repelled by police forces, the mob firebombed the courthouse, which was nearly destroyed.
 Even today, traces of the damage have been left as a reminder and are still visible and records from early Omaha are gone forever.
 More than simply smashing windows or graffiti-ing on the building, the hate-filled hoard shattered souls and hope with gunshots, seething chants and nightlong horror.